 Ground-based MOS compared with JWST MOS using the NIRSpec MSA

 In ground-based instruments, apertures are either slit masks or use fibers arranged into patterns on the sources in the field.
-For example, at Keck, the MOSFIRE instrument uses a precisely positionable slit mask that can be configured shortly before observations begin.
+For example, at Keck, the MOSFIRE instrument uses a CSU (configurable slit unit) to precisely position the slit mask that can be configured shortly before observations begin.
 Fiber-fed spectrographs have fibers that can be configured on source positions manually or automatically at the telescope.

 The NIRSpec MSA on JWST uses a planning tool to create MSA configurations that are the equivalent of these slit masks.